 Other Points to Note for the Survivor’s Pension:

 - You can only receive one survivor’s pension, even if you survive many spouses.
 You will be paid whichever benefit is the largest.

 - You will not lose your survivor’s benefit if you re-marry.

 - If you already receive other CPP benefits, all your pension benefits are combined and paid in one single monthly payment.

-The CPP Children’s benefit is a monthly payment available to dependent children of a deceased CPP contributor.
-To be eligible, the child must be under 18 years of age or if enrolled in school, between the ages of 18 and 25.
+The CPP Children’s benefit is a monthly payment available to the dependent children of a deceased CPP contributor.
+To be eligible, the child must be under 18 years of age or, if enrolled in school, between the ages of 18 and 25.

 The child could be the natural or adopted child of the deceased.

 The average monthly children’s benefit paid to new beneficiaries as of October 2022 was $264.53.
 The maximum benefit in 2023 is $281.72.

 The Allowance for the Survivor is a benefit available to surviving spouses or common-law partners who are aged between 60 and 64 years and have a low income.